EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Experiments

-We begin by empirically evaluating the practical effect of the choice of $N$ in the EMaQ updates.
+We begin by empirically evaluating key aspects of offline EMaQ, namely the effect of $N$, and choice of generative model used for representing the behavior estimate $\mu$.
 In prior approaches such as those described in the background section of this work, care must be taken in choosing the hyperparameter that dictates the extent to which learned policies can deviate from the base behavior policies; too small and we cannot improve upon the base policy, too large and the value of actions cannot be correctly estimated.
 In EMaQ, at least in theory, choosing higher values of $N$ should result in strictly better policies.
-We empirically investigate to what extent this holds in practice, and seek to understand what magnitudes of $N$ result in good policies in benchmark domains.
+Additionally, there exists a concern that $N$ may need to be impractically large.
+Thus, we empirically investigate to what extent the monotonic trend holds in practice, and seek to understand what magnitudes of $N$ result in good policies in practical benchmark domains.
 Figure \ref{fig:ablation} presents our results with $N \in \{5, 10, 25, 50, 100, 200, 400\}$.
-In the \textbf{green} plots, we observe that empirical results follow our intuitions; with increasing $N$ the resultant policies become better.
-In the medium-expert settings (i.e. \textbf{orange} plots) we observe bespoke behaviors in each environment.
-In the interest of space, we move detailed discussions of this setting to Appendix \ref{ap:bespoke_medium_expert}.
-Lastly, the \textbf{red} plots indicate settings where behavior is erratic.
+In the green plots, we observe that empirical results follow our intuitions: with increasing $N$ the resultant policies become better.
+In the medium-expert settings (i.e. orange plots), while for smaller values of $N$ we observe strong performance, there appears to be a downward trend.
+As discussed in Section \ref{sec:autoregressive}, smaller values of $N$ result in an implicit regularization.
+Hence, the orange plots may indicate that even with the stronger choice of generative models in EMaQ, inaccuracies in value estimates may still exist, suggesting the need for future work that introduces better regularizers for the value functions than ensembling~\citep{kumar2020conservative}.
+Lastly, the red plots indicate settings where behavior is erratic.
 Closer examination of training curves and our experiments with other off-policy methods (Figure \ref{fig:mujocoplots}) suggests that this may be due to the intrinsic nature of these environment and data settings.

-The dashed horizontal lines in Figure \ref{fig:mujocoplots} represent the performance of BEAR as reported in the D4RL \citep{fu2020datasets} benchmark paper.
-Our results demonstrate that the combination of a strong generative model and EMaQ's naturally constrained backup operators can match and in many cases noticeably exceed results from prior work (apples to apples comparison in Section \ref{sec:mujoco_results}).